 In 1683, after the Battle of Vienna, Austria’s first coffee house opened – The Blue Bottle.

 The Turks, who were attempting to invade the land, were shut down and left behind a surplus of coffee.
 The victorious officer opened the shop and popularized the practice of adding milk and sugar to coffee.

-Having already conquered Africa and the Indian Ocean nations of India, Sri Lanka and Indonesia and sweeping over Europe, the little beans were about to make their way even further west to conquer every nation touching the Atlantic Ocean.
+Having already conquered Africa and the Indian Ocean nations and sweeping over Europe, the little beans were about to make their way even further west to conquer every nation touching the Atlantic Ocean.

 Crossing The Atlantic

-In 1714 the Dutch decided to extend their generosity in a way that would change the [coffee growing] world forever.
+In the early 18th century, the Dutch decided to extend their generosity in a way that would change the [coffee farming] world forever.

 A captain of the French Navy, Gabriel Mathieu de Clieu was stationed in Martinique but happened to be visiting Paris.
 It’s unclear whether he ended up stealing clippings from King Louie’s [secured] coffee tree or if King Louie himself gave order for de Clieu to establish a coffee plantation in Martinique.